svaarala/duktape/doc/debugger.rst

 This is used to implement a debugger UI feature where you can download a JSON dump of the heap state for analysis.

+.. note:: This command is somewhat incomplete at the moment.
+It will be useful to implement a heap browser, and will probably be completed together with some kind of UI.

 "debugger" statement
 ====================